andyzhangx/demo/linux/azuredisk/disk-encryption.md

 # How to enable disk encryption on AKS

+Azure Disk Encryption is a capability that helps you encrypt your Windows and Linux IaaS VM disks.
+Disk Encryption leverages the industry standard BitLocker feature of Windows and the DM-Crypt feature of Linux to provide volume encryption for the OS and data disks.

  - Prerequisite

-VM restart may be required in the Azure Disk Encryption process, please make sure there is no workload on the target VM before encryption: run `kubectl drain no <NODE-NAME>` to make sure there is not workload on that VM before encryption.
+VM restart may be required in the [Azure Disk Encryption](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption-overview) process, please make sure there is no workload on the target VM before encryption: run `kubectl drain no <NODE-NAME>` to make sure there is not workload on that VM before encryption.

  - Follow below steps when AKS cluster is newly created
 ```